bhosale2/PyAxisymFlow/README.md

 ## Citation

-We ask that any publications which use SophT cite as following:
+We ask that any publications which use PyAxisymFlow cite as following:

 ```
 @software{yashraj_bhosale_2023_7658925,